Survey and Systematization of 3D Object Detection Models and Methods: Foundations

 \subsection{Sensing Technologies}

 To capture 3D scenes, commonly used monocular cameras are no longer sufficient.
 Therefore, special sensors have been developed to capture depth information.
 RGB-Depth (RGB-D) cameras like Intel’s RealSense use stereo vision, while Light Detection and Ranging (LiDAR) sensors such as Velodyne’s HDL-32E use laser beams to infer depth information.
 The data acquired by these 3D sensors can be converted to a more generic structure, the point cloud, which can be understood as a set of points in vector space.
 Further details on the different data inputs are provided in Section \ref{section:Input Data}.
-By ordinary, 3DOD models resort on data captured by various active and passive optical sensor modalities with cameras and LiDAR-sensors as the most popular representatives.
+Typically, 3DOD models rely on data captured by various active and passive optical sensor modalities, with cameras and LiDAR-sensors being the most popular representatives.